benstannard/study/unit_testing.md

 ### Write you tests first
 + It's not just about testing, it's about software development.
 + You start with the user rather than the used code.
-+ If you wrote tests before code it shouldn't be coupled with the code
++ If you wrote tests before code, it shouldn't be coupled with the code

 ### Why *Unit* Test
 + Unit means **One**.
 Each test tests exactly one thing.